isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

                # and it must be unique among all shared networks.
                "name": "my-secret-lair-level-1",

-               # The subnet selector can be specified at the shared network level.
+               # The subnet selector can be specified at the shared-network level.
                # Subnets from this shared network will be selected for directly
                # connected clients sending requests to the server's "eth0" interface.
                "interface": "eth0",